Public Records & Services in Burna

 Frequently Asked Questions

-To register to vote in Burna, Kentucky, residents can register online through the Kentucky State Board of Elections's website, by mail, or in person at the Livingston County elections office.
+To register to vote in Burna, Kentucky, residents can register online through the Kentucky State Board of Elections website, by mail, or in person at the Livingston County elections office.
 Kentucky requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Kentucky State Board of Elections's voter lookup tool.
-For local municipal elections in Burna, contact the Livingston County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Kentucky State Board of Elections voter lookup tool.
+For local county and state elections (Burna is an unincorporated community in Livingston County and does not hold municipal elections), contact the Livingston County Clerk's office for schedules and ballot information.

-Property records for Burna, Kentucky are maintained by the Livingston Property Valuation Administrator's Office and the Livingston County County Clerk.
+Property records for Burna, Kentucky are maintained by the Livingston Property Valuation Administrator's Office and the Livingston County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Livingston County, including parcels in Burna.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Livingston County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Livingston County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Livingston County offices at the county courthouse.
 The Livingston County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Burna, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Livingston County Clerk's office issues marriage licenses and maintains marriage records for Livingston County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.